jsonkao/redlining-heat/README.md

 The USGS Landsat 8 Surface Reflectance Tier 1 data can be imported directly in GEE.

 Run `users/jasonkao/landsat/main` to compute and export the grouped NDVI calculation.
 It takes about 5 hours.
 The exported CSV is `means.csv`.
+The cleaned and formatted JSON data is `means.json`.

+## File organization

 ## Next Steps